IsaacLake03/LetterboxAnalysis/InitialAnalysis.md

 I also ran into some issues with convering the countries file automatically, so I wrote a quick polars thing to manually complete that conversion.

+On the analysis side my main issue is narrowing down to movies, the database itself also includes tvshows music videos and short films, so I set a time range of 60-240 minutes and noticed that shows were not in the releases db so I checked that the movies had a release date.

+I am starting to realize that this data set has some intrinsic biases, especially towards things like Anime Movies that would only be watched by fans of the show.